kyma-project/kyma/tools/stability-checker/README.md

 ```
 export KUBECONFIG="/path/to/kubeconfig"
 ```
-1. Provision volume with testing script, which then will be used by the Stability Checker.
-For that purpose you can use script `local/provision_volume.sh`.
-Script copies all files placed in `local/input' directory to PV.
+1. Provision volume with a testing script, which then will be used by the Stability Checker.
+For that purpose, you can use script `local/provision_volume.sh`.
+The script copies all files placed in `local/input` directory to PV.

 2. Install stability checker as a helm chart and provide proper configuration: